Synonyms: EVP-6124 , MT-4666, α7-nAChR agonist

 For schizophrenia, a Phase 1 study comparing 0.3 and 1 mg/day of EVP-6124 to placebo in 28 people with the disease gave preliminary evidence for the compound's safety, tolerability, and pharmacokinetics in this population.
 In addition, the compound yielded signals of bioactivity in the brain by way of EEG tests of evoked potentials, a measure of sensory gating affected in this disease.
 See study results on clinicaltrials.gov.

-A subsequent 12-week Phase 2 trial compared 0.3 and 1 mg/day of EVP-6124 to placebo in 317 people with schizophrenia and measured safety and the compound's efficacy on cognitive function.
+A subsequent 12-week Phase 2 trial compared 0.3 and 1 mg/day of EVP-6124 to placebo in 317 people with schizophrenia and measured the compound's safety and efficacy on cognitive function.
 As presented at the American College of Neuropsychopharmacology meeting held in Hawaii December 2011, EVP 6124 met its primary endpoint of improvement on the CogState overall cognition index.
-The study also met secondary endpoints, showing improvement in clinical function as assessed by the Schizophrenia Cognition Rating Scale, and a decrease in negative symptoms (See company press release).
+The study also met secondary endpoints, showing improvement in clinical function as assessed by the Schizophrenia Cognition Rating Scale, and a decrease in negative symptoms.
+Two six-month, 700-patient Phase 3 studies, plus a six-month extension study, are ongoing.

 Clinical Trial Timeline